 The Compiler is a translator which takes input i.e., High-Level Language, and produces an output of low-level language i.e. machine or assembly language.
 The work of a Compiler is to transform the codes written in the programming language into machine code (format of 0s and 1s) so that computers can understand.

-- Compiler is more intelligent than an assembler it checks all kinds of limits, ranges, errors etc.
+- A compiler is more intelligent than an assembler it checks all kinds of limits, ranges, errors, etc.

-- But it’s program run time is more and occupies a larger part of memory.
-It has slow speed because a compiler goes through the entire program and then translates the entire program into machine codes.
+- But its program run time is more and occupies a larger part of memory.
+It has a slow speed because a compiler goes through the entire program and then translates the entire program into machine codes.

 An Interpreter is a program that translates a programming language into a comprehensible language.
 The interpreter converts high-level language to an intermediate language.
 It contains pre-compiled code, source code, etc.

 - It translates only one statement of the program at a time.

 - Interpreters, more often than not are smaller than compilers.